YottaDB/YDBDoc/ProgGuide/langfeat.rst

 Where the first expression identifies the Global Directory and the second expression is accepted but ignored by YottaDB.

 To improve compatibility with some other M implementations, YottaDB also accepts another non-standard syntax.
 In this syntax, the leading and trailing up-bar (|) are respectively replaced by a left square-bracket ([) and a right square-bracket (]).
 This syntax also requires expratoms, rather than expressions.
-For additional information on expratoms, see `Expressions <./langfeat.html#expressions>`_.
+For additional information on expratoms, see `Expressions`_.

 The formats for this non-standard syntax are: